 A Mixing console has these parts-

 The main unit of a mixing console is the channel.
-Basically, the channel of this mixing console consists of several parts.
-If you have an idea about the channel of the mixing console, you can manage the mixing console.
+The channel of this mixing console consists of several parts.
+If you have an idea about the mixing console channel, you can manage the mixing console.
 The different parts of the channel are described below.

-The input parts are connected to the audio source.
-It connected to different sources such as a keyboard or piano to a microphone.
-But it will have both a “jack input” for the line signal and an XLR connection for the microphone.
+The input part is connecting to the audio source.
+It is connected to different sources, such as a keyboard or piano to a microphone.
+But it will have both a “jack input” for the line signal and an XLR connection for the Microphone.

 Insert is a connection that plugs in to connect to different devices.
 All input and output devices are connected through this insert.
 It works perfectly so that other processes are not damaged.
-It’s most common use is insert to connect a compressor or gate.
+Its most common use is to insert a compressor or gate.

 Each controls the input level of different channels.
-Here you can set it so that the individual sound sources do not overload the channel and distort the sound.
+Here you can set it so that the individual sound sources do not overload the channel and distort it.

 EQ enables the user to change the frequency curve of a word.
-For example, if a sound source is very bright, high frequencies can be turned down and low frequencies can be converted to high frequencies and any frequency can be converted to mid-frequency.
+For example, if a sound source is bright, high frequencies turn down, low frequencies convert to high frequencies and any frequency converter to mid-frequency.

-Auxiliary sends is basically adjusting the signal level of the transmitted channel to the output.
+Auxiliary sends adjust the transmitted channel’s signal level to the output.

 The acronym for Panorama is Pen.
-It controls where the sound is going to be heard in the stereo field.
-This allows control of the sound transmitted to different outputs.
+It controls where the sound will be heard in the stereo field.
+Also, this allows control of the sound transmitted to different outputs.
 You can send the signal as you need by turning it to the right or the left.

 This allows you to mute different channels individually.
 You can easily mute the output you don’t need.